Symfind: Addressing the Fragility of Subhalo Finders and Revealing the Durability of Subhalos: Abstract

 \section{Abstract}

-A major question in $\Lambda$CDM is what this theory {\em actually} predicts for the properties of subhalo populations.
-Subhalos are difficult to simulate and to find within simulations, and this propagates into uncertainty in theoretical predictions for satellite galaxies.
+A major question in $\Lambda$CDM is what this theory \emph{actually} predicts for the properties of subhalo populations.
+Subhalos are difficult to accurately simulate and to find within simulations, and this propagates into uncertainty in theoretical predictions for satellite galaxies.
 We present \textsc{Symfind}, a new particle-tracking-based subhalo finder, and demonstrate that it can track subhalos to orders-of-magnitude lower masses than commonly used halo-finding tools, with a focus on \textsc{Rockstar} and \textsc{consistent-trees}.
-These longer survival mean that at a fixed peak subhalo mass, we find $\approx 15\%{-}40\%$ more subhalos within the virial radius, $R_\textrm{vir}$, and $\approx 35\%{-}120\%$ more subhalos within $R_\textrm{vir}/4$ in the Symphony dark-matter-only simulation suite.
-More subhalos are found as resolution is increased.
+These longer survival times mean that at a fixed peak subhalo mass, we find $\approx\,15\%{-}40\%$ more subhalos within the virial radius, $R_\textrm{vir}$, and $\approx\,35\%{-}120\%$ more subhalos within $R_\textrm{vir}/4$ in the Symphony dark-matter-only simulation suite.
+More subhalos are found as resolution is increased, in contrast to the \textsc{Rockstar} halo finder, which appears to be converged at smaller subhalo counts.
 We perform extensive numerical testing.
-In agreement with idealized simulations, we show that the $v_{\rm max}$ of subhalos is only resolved at high resolutions ($n_\textrm{peak}\gtrsim3\times 10^4$), but that mass loss itself can be resolved at much more modest particle counts ($n_\textrm{peak}\gtrsim4\times 10^3$).
+In agreement with idealized simulations, we show that the $v_{\rm\,max}$, the maximum circular velocity, is systematically biased low until high resolutions ($n_\textrm{peak}\gtrsim3\times\,10^4$) are achieved, but that mass loss itself can be resolved at much more modest resolutions ($n_\textrm{peak}\gtrsim4\times\,10^3$).
 We show that \textsc{Rockstar} converges to false solutions for the mass function, radial distribution, and disruption masses of subhalos.
-We argue that our new method can trace resolved subhalos until the point of typical galaxy disruption without invoking ``orphan'' modeling.
+We argue that our new method can trace resolved subhalos until the point of typical galaxy disruption without invoking post-hoc ``orphan'' modeling.
 We outline a concrete set of steps for determining whether other subhalo finders meet the same criteria.
 We publicly release \textsc{Symfind} catalogs and particle data for the Symphony simulation suite at \url{http://web.stanford.edu/group/gfc/symphony}.

 \keywords{Galaxy dark matter halos --- Computational methods --- Galaxy evolution}